ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/07-req-body.md

 To do so, there are three events made available in the [http.IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage) object: `data`, `end`, and `error`.

 The `data` event occurs whenever a new chunk of the body is available, and that chunk is passed to the event listener.
-The `end` event occurs once all the chunks have been recieved.
+The `end` event occurs once all the chunks have been received.
 And the `error` event occurs when something goes wrong.
 The chunks are [Buffer](https://nodejs.org/api/buffer.html) objects, and are always received in order.

 Thus, we need to collect each chunk from each `data` event, and join them together into a single buffer at the `end` event.
 Thus, the basic scaffold for doing so is: